dell/omnia/docs/source/InstallationGuides/ConfiguringSwitches/index.rst

 Configuring switches
 =====================

 .. note:: Omnia supports only ethernet switches running OS10.
-Ethernet switches running SONiC OS will have be configured manually by users.
+Ethernet switches running SONiC OS will have to be configured manually by users.

 .. toctree::
     infiniband